neontomo/umain-munchies-project/README.md

 ### mindset and approach

 I built the project in an iterative way, making simple changes and verifying them.
-I separated the tasks of implementing the backend/API and the design/components. when doing both at the same time it becomes messy because they require different ways of thinking. by making sure that the backend has reliable inputs and outputs, I could start to design the frontend and make the UI come alive with functionality.
-I call this "wearing different hats".
+I separated the tasks of implementing the backend/API and the design/components (I call this "wearing different hats"). when doing both at the same time it becomes messy because they require different ways of thinking. by making sure that the backend has reliable inputs and outputs, I could start to design the frontend and make the UI come alive with functionality.

 ### clear code